-This exhibition features 23 original graphic history art works by Santa Fe artist Turner Avery Mark-Jacobs.
+This exhibition features 23 original graphic history art works by Santa Fe-based artist Turner Avery Mark-Jacobs.
 This display, ’The Massacre of Don Pedro Villasur,’ narrates the history of an ill-fated Spanish colonial military expedition which set out from Santa Fe in 1720.
-This dipicted story shares the exhibit room with the History Museum’s Segesser I and II Hide paintings located in the Telling New Mexico gallery.
+This depicted story shares the exhibit room with the History Museum’s Segesser I and II Hide paintings located in the Telling New Mexico gallery.

 The First World War exhibition investigates the contributions of New Mexicans to the war, through letters, photographs and objects.